 The default zoom always shows the matching data at the full width of the grid.
 Use the standard Zoom controls to rescale the zoom to the desired level of magnification.

-Choose the Result table Column to search for matching data.
-Unless you enter a Value, search will go to the beginning of the next occurrence of that data field in the acquisition.
+Choose the protocol element to Search for matching data.
+Search will go to the beginning of the next occurence of that transmission type in the acquisition.
+Choose "any" to go to the beginning of the next transmission.